m-adeel12/devops-learning-journey/06-aws/notes/README.md

 - If your application is not accessible its a security group issue.
 - All inbound traffic is blocked by default
 - All outbound traffic is allowed by default

+# Elastic IP

+- In AWS When you stop and start an EC2 instance it can change its public IP.
+- If you need to have a fixed public IP for your instance, you need an elastic IP
+- Elastic IP is a public IPV4 address you own as long as you don't delete it
+- You can attach it to one instance at a time.